Human Papillomavirus (HPV) Vaccination

 Anus: The opening of the digestive tract through which bowel movements leave the body.

-Cells: The smallest units of a structure in the body; the building blocks for all parts of the body.
+Cells: The smallest units of a structure in the body.
+Cells are the building blocks for all parts of the body.

 Cervix: The lower, narrow end of the uterus at the top of the vagina.

-Immune System: The body’s natural defense system against foreign substances and invading organisms, such as bacteria that cause disease.
+Immune System: The body’s natural defense system against viruses and bacteria that cause disease.

-Sexually Transmitted Infection (STI): An infection that is spread by sexual contact, including chlamydia, gonorrhea, human papillomavirus (HPV), herpes, syphilis, and human immunodeficiency virus (HIV, the cause of acquired immunodeficiency syndrome [AIDS]).
+Sexually Transmitted Infection (STI): An infection that is spread by sexual contact.
+Infections include chlamydia, gonorrhea, human papillomavirus (HPV), herpes, syphilis, and human immunodeficiency virus (HIV, the cause of acquired immunodeficiency syndrome [AIDS]).